electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/understandingrange/_index.md

 The effiency or WLTP consumption is affected by many things.

-- The drag of the car
-- The weight of the car
-- The rolling resitance of the car
+### Aerodynamic drag

+The aerodynamic drag affects how much energy is needed to move.
+The shape of the body affects it but also the design of the wheels.

+Audi A6 e-tron concept is currently the model with the lowes drag with a cW value on only 0.22

+### Rolling resistance

+The [rolling resistance](https://en.wikipedia.org/wiki/Rolling_resistance) sometimes called rolling friction or rolling drag, is the force resisting the motion when a body (such as a ball, tire, or wheel) rolls on a surface.

+This is affected by the widh of the tires, the weight of the car, the tyre compound and the tyre pressure.

+### Weight

+A heavier car requires more energy to move.

-- The efficency of the motor/power electronics
+### The efficency of the drivetrain/motors

-- The internal restiance of the battery
+### The internal restiance of the battery
-- The electric consumption beside movement (AC, lights, steroe +++)

 Many of the above factor is fixed.
 Like the e-tron Sportback has less drag then the e-tron SUV because of the body shape.